 Book a Call

-1. Asses your "Data Debt": If you are currently spending more than 20% of your engineering time fixing broken dashboards, you likely need a data observability tool like Monte Carlo to automate discovery.
+1. Assess your data debt.
+If you spend a large share of engineering time fixing broken dashboards, you likely need ML observability to automate discovery rather than more manual rules.

-In dbt (YAML):
+dbt (YAML):

 yaml